-Austrian name for a partially fermented grape which must come exclusively from grapes harvested and processed in Austria.
-The name derives from the "stormy" sound of the carbonated rich Drinks off.
-It is an EU-wide origin protected, traditional term, therefore it must be designated with a Landweinherkunft (Bergland, Steirerland or Weinland).
-The existing alcohol content must be at least 1.0% vol. By the potential further possible fermentation This can increase up to 10% vol alcohol content, which is usually prevented by cooling.
-The Total alcoholic strength may not exceed 13.5% vol (white) or 14.5% vol (red).
+Austrian term for a partially fermented grape, which must come exclusively from grapes that have been harvested and processed in Austria.
+The name derives from the "stormy" sound of carbonated rich Drinks.
+It is an EU-wide one origin protected, traditional term, therefore it must be called a country of origin (Bergland, Steirerland or Weinland).
+The existing alcohol content must be at least 1.0% vol. Because of the potentially still possible fermentation can increase the alcohol content to 10% vol, which is usually prevented by cooling.
+The Total alcoholic strength must have a maximum of 13.5% vol (white) or 14.5% vol (red).

-Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,